AzumattDev/WardIsLove/README.md

 ***
 > # Update Information (Latest listed first)
 > ### v3.0.0
-> - Move the ward recipe over to my PieceManager code.
+> - Move the ward recipe over to my PieceManager code. `You WILL need to regenerate your config file.
+There are many changes to it, that if you don't will cause issues.
+I recommend backing up the previous configuration for easy reference to what you had before.`
 > - Attempt to optimize the bubble in Unity and a small bit in the code.
 > - Move the WardHotKey (toggle ward when permitted key) over to a keyboard shortcut.
 Allows you to choose more than one
     key to be used for the interaction.
+> - Add ZDO data buffer to provide compatibility with Networking mods
+> - Armor stands are now protected
+> - Ship interaction bug/toggle not working as intended has been fixed.
+> - Other changes I can't remember.
 > ### v2.3.8/2.3.9
 > - Fix ongoing/random dropdown population issue.
 > - Fix issue with carts, ships, tames with saddles, etc not making it into bubbles.